yewenlyu/Obsidian-Vault-Finance/Selection Bias.md

 ### Example: Health Insurance

-Health insurance tends to attract sick people.
-So health insurance companies ask for a medical exam, traditionally, to screen out people who know they're already going to be sick.

-If they're not successful in doing that, then the selection bias can harm their business and it can destroy an insurance business.

-Healthy people won't sign up because they don't want to pay, only sick people sign up, so the whole thing collapses and doesn't work.
+Healthy people won't sign up because they don't want to pay, only people with health conditions sign up, so the whole thing collapses and doesn't work.

 The government can make it mandatory that insurance companies do not look at the selection.
 Obamacare is known for that, that health insurance companies are not allowed to take pre-existing conditions into account.

+### U.S. Patient Protection and Affordable Care Act 2010 (Obamacare)

+- Penalty for individuals not buying insurance
+- Penalty for companies not buying insurance for their employees
+ - New insurance exchanges A health insurance exchange is a set of state regulated and standardized health care plans, from which individuals may purchase health insurance that is eligible for Federal subsidies
+- Insurance companies may not disallow for preexisting conditions, or drop people who get sick